 - Fully Functional

 - Many Custom Options

 Our traditional ya and yajiri are both handcrafted at the time of your order by Iron Mountain Armory.
 Please allow at least 2 to 3 months for crafting.
+Your order may need to be sent via SAL, which can take an extra 2 to 4 weeks for delivery.
+These are very unique, one of a kind items and well worth the wait for anyone wanting to own a true replica of a samurai arrow.
 Please note that these are fully functional arrows with bird feathers.
 It is clients responsibility to check all local and government laws before ordering.
 Iron Mountain Armory takes no responsibilities for any custom, legal or other issues with the purchase or use of this product.
 All items are handmade from natural materials and may vary in size, look and other details.

 |For more information, please review our Order Options Explained, Glossary Terms or FAQ Pages.
 You can also Contact Us directly.
 We are always happy to be of service.|